 Favourable property prices and the availability of idyllic locations and uninhabited islands have made Croatia a hotspot for those looking to retire on its sun-soaked shores.
 Parts of Croatia's Istrian Peninsula have been dubbed ‘New Tuscany’ because of its status among holiday goers, not to mention high-profile celebrities.
 Unfortunately, this has been accompanied by a sharp increase in property prices.

-Still, overall, the cost of living in Croatia proves refreshingly affordable for many expats – particularly in terms of education and healthcare.
+Overall, the cost of living in Croatia proves refreshingly affordable for many expats, particularly in terms of education and healthcare.
+Zagreb is listed as 140th out of 209 cities on Mercer’s Cost of Living survey.

 Croatia is a young country full of potential.
-As such, many new arrivals are willing to ignore the areas where the country falls short and take advantage of the alternative, low-cost lifestyle and natural beauty that this Balkan state has to offer.
+As such, many new arrivals are willing to ignore the areas where the country falls short and take advantage of the low-cost lifestyle and natural beauty that this Balkan state has to offer.
+Expats with a taste for adventure can find myriad exhilarating things to do and see, and the country can make for a brilliant new home.

 Population: About 4.1 million